amonks/colorcube-js/README.md

 # colorcube.js

-this is ajavascript port of [ColorCube](https://github.com/pixelogik/ColorCube), by Ole Krause-Sparmann.
+This is a JavaScript port of [ColorCube](https://github.com/pixelogik/ColorCube), by Ole Krause-Sparmann.

 ColorCube is for dominant color extraction from RGB images.
 Given an image element, it returns a sorted array of hex colors.